Azure/azure-mobile-apps/docs/quickstarts/xamarin-forms/offline.md

 In the `TodoService.cs` class:

-1. Update the definition of the `mTable` variable.
+1. Update the definition of the `mTable` variable, and add a definition for the local store.
 Comment out the current definition, and uncomment the offline sync version.

     ``` csharp linenums="37"
     // private IMobileServiceTable<TodoItem> mTable;
     private IMobileServiceSyncTable<TodoItem> mTable;
+    private MobileServiceSQLiteStore mStore;
     ```

    Ensure you add relevant imports using Alt+Enter.